belvo-finance-opensource/biometric-pix-ios-sdk/README.md

 Add it directly through Xcode:

-1. Go to File > Swift Packages > Add Package Dependency
+1. Go to File > Add Package Dependency
 2. Enter the repository URL: `https://github.com/belvo-finance-opensource/biometric-pix-ios-sdk.git`
 3. Follow the prompts to complete the installation